hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/authorization/1-todos-table-permissions.md

 Finally under column presets, select `user_id` from `from session variable` mapping to `X-HASURA-USER-ID`.

 **Note:** Session variables are key-value pairs returned from the authentication service for each request.
 When a user makes a request, the session token maps to a `USER-ID`.
-This `USER-ID` can be used in a permission to show that inserts into a table are only allowed if the `user_id` column has a value equal to that of `USER-ID`, the session variable.
+This `USER-ID` can be used in permission to show that inserts into a table are only allowed if the `user_id` column has a value equal to that of `USER-ID`, the session variable.

 Click on `Save Permissions`.